gunthercox/ChatterBot/docs/training.rst

 Specifying corpus scope
 +++++++++++++++++++++++

-It is also possible to import individual subsets of ChatterBot's at once.
+It is also possible to import individual subsets of ChatterBot's corpus at once.
 For example, if you only wish to train based on the english greetings and conversations corpora then you would simply specify them.